Panama Defense Forces: Land Forces

-The Panama Defense Forces had three combat battalions and eight infantry companies, plus special forces units.
+The Panama Defense Forces had four battalions and eight infantry companies, plus special forces units.
+The country was divided into twelve military zones, which were generally led by a major or a lieutenant colonel.
 Each military zone had one or two reaction squads.
-The country was divided into twelve military zones, which were generally led by a major or a lieutenant colonel.

 As weapons, the infantry had fifty light cannons, eight hundred heavy mortars and one thousand light mortars; Fifty KPV 14.5 x 114 Russian anti-aircraft machine guns (known as "4 Mouths"), armored vehicles V150 and V300.
-The infantry was armed with Russian rifles AK-47, AKM and rocket-propelled grenade launchers RPG-7 and RPG-18, in addition to U.S. weapons such as the M16-A1, M-60 machine guns and .45 caliber service guns.
-Another important aspect is that this park highlighted the existence of ZU-23-4 and ZU-23-2 anti-aircraft weapons, Chinese-made versions, and 4 120 mm calipers.
+The infantry was armed with Russian AK-47 and AKM rifles and rocket-propelled grenade launchers RPG-2, RPG-7 and RPG-18, in addition to U.S. weapons such as the M16-A1, M-60 machine guns and .45 caliber service pistols.